-CFDA 10.766 COMMUNITY FACILITIES LOANS AND GRANTS
+ASSISTANCE LISTING 10.766 COMMUNITY FACILITIES LOANS AND GRANTS

-CFDA 10.780 COMMUNITY FACILITIES LOANS AND GRANTS (Community Programs)
+ASSISTANCE LISTING 10.780 COMMUNITY FACILITIES LOANS AND GRANTS (Community Programs)

 The objective of the Community Facilities (CF) direct loan, guaranteed loan, and grant programs is to provide loan or grant funds for the development of essential community facilities for public use in rural communities.
 Funds may be used to construct, enlarge, extend, or otherwise improve essential community facilities providing essential services primarily to rural residents and rural businesses.
-Funds are made available to public bodies, non-profit organizations, and federally recognized Indian tribes that are providing essential services to rural communities when financing is not available from their own resources or from commercial credit at reasonable rates and terms.
+Funds are made available to public bodies, nonprofit organizations, and federally recognized Indian tribes that are providing essential services to rural communities when financing is not available from their own resources or from commercial credit at reasonable rates and terms.

 These programs are administered at the headquarters level by the United States Department of Agriculture (USDA) Rural Housing Service, and Community Facilities Programs and in the field by USDA Rural Development field offices.
 The Rural Housing Service authorizes, monitors, and provides funding for administration of CF loans and grants.
-Funds are made available directly to local governments, non-profit organizations, and Indian tribes in the form of direct loans, guaranteed loans, and grants.
+Funds are made available directly to local governments, nonprofit organizations, and Indian tribes in the form of direct loans, guaranteed loans, and grants.
 Funds are used for the development of essential community facilities in rural areas and towns of up to 20,000 population.
+For guaranteed loans rural area is defined as any area of a state not in a city or town that has a population of more than 50,000 inhabitants and which excludes certain populations pursuant to 7 USC 1991 (a) (13) (H), according to the latest decennial census of the United States and not in the urbanized area contiguous and adjacent to a city or town that has a population or more than 50,000 inhabitants.
 The USDA Rural Development state, area, and local, offices monitor and evaluate the progress of the CF financed projects.

-Applicant eligibility for CF direct and guaranteed loan and grant assistance is based on (1) the type of organization applying for the loan (public body, non-profit organization, or federally recognized Indian tribe); (2) whether the applicant can demonstrate that it is unable to finance the proposed project from its own resources or from commercial credit at reasonable rates and terms;(3) whether the applicant has authority to develop, own, and operate the proposed facility; and (4) whether the applicant can legally borrow money and make payments on debts obligated.
+Applicant eligibility for CF direct and guaranteed loan and grant assistance is based on (1) the type of organization applying for the loan (public body, nonprofit organization, or federally recognized Indian tribe); (2) whether the applicant can demonstrate that it is unable to finance the proposed project from its own resources or from commercial credit at reasonable rates and terms; (3) whether the applicant has authority to develop, own, and operate the proposed facility; and (4) whether the applicant can legally borrow money and make payments on debts obligated.
 In the case of CF grants, there are additional requirements based on the median household income of the community.